Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-05-spring-modulith-testing.md

 WebEnvironment.RANDOM_PORT, and we still need that.

-In a more agile environment, you can go module by module changing the annotation is executing the test with @ApplicationModuleTest
+In a more agile environment, you can go module by module changing the annotation and executing the tests annotated with @ApplicationModuleTest

 This annotation by default uses (STANDALONE mode) to indicate spring modulith to only load the